Eurorack3U Modular Synthesizer Format

 Now a few dabs of lacquer, handle, locks, hinges and rubber feet are missing.

-The rails (crossbars) are of course under the following link.
+The rails (crossbars) are of course available at

 Audio-to-CV / CV-To-AudioExpert Sleepers

 CV can also be generated directly from the audio interface.
 For me it is the modern connection of computer and synthesizer.
 A fantastic collection of extremely useful CV plugins comes with the Silent Way PlugIn Suite- DC, LFO, Step LFO, Quantizer, Trigger, CV Input, CV To OSC, CV To MIDI, AC Encoder and Voice Controller.
 It is therefore also possible to convert incoming CV values into midi or OSC data.
 Due to the OSC compatibility, controllers which are quite simply corresponding to each other, e.g. On iPhone or iPad!
 All parameters also have a Midi address.
 This is VERY extensive - only the voice controller has 122 parameters!
 In particular the traveling modulator will be pleased that the included functions.
 In the future some modules can be left at home.

 Of course, the functions of these plug-ins can also be programmed completely with Max / MSP, but the SilentWay plug-ins are so good that they can easily live in the vst-object and only control needs to be programmed.
 Then no window for the plug-in has to be opened.

 Although these plug-ins can be used directly with DC-coupled outputs of some audio interfaces, they can achieve significantly better results - and then also AC-coupled - with the aid of the Audio-to-CV modules from Expert Sleepers.